Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Jack, who’d yet to actually even *kiss* a girl, tried to let that pass by casually.
 Unfortunately, they both knew him pretty well by now and Miller caught his expression—or rather his careful lack of one—instantly.

 "Uh-oh," she muttered in a low sing-song.
-"I think you hit a nerve there, Mo…"
+"I think you hit a nerve there, Mo..."

-"I’ve just…not found the right girl yet," Jack confessed.
+"I’ve just... not found the right girl yet," Jack confessed.

 Moho was utterly uncomprehending.
 "So?
 You don’t gotta marry a bitch, jus’ go to a bar, find someone pretty and fuckin’ *smash,* bruh!"

 "Romantic," Miller drawled.

 "We need to get our little studlet laid, Miller.
 Ooh!
-It *is* Friday…down for a Project?"
+It *is* Friday... down for a Project?"

-"Oh God…" Jack lamented, but Miller was already grinning at him.
+"Oh God..."
+Jack lamented, but Miller was already grinning at him.

 "I am *so* down," she declared.